Darrell Green: Honors

 In 1999, while still active, Green was ranked number 81 on The Sporting News list of the 100 Greatest Football Players.

 Green has received honorary Doctorates of Humane Letters from Marymount University in 1999, and St. Paul's College and George Washington University in 2002.

 In 2004, Green was inducted into the College Football Hall of Fame and was inducted into the Pro Football Hall of Fame on August 2, 2008.
 His fellow Hall of Fame classmates include former Redskins teammate Art Monk, and his former position coach Emmitt Thomas.
 Green has also been inducted into the NCAA Division II Hall of Fame, the Texas Sports Hall of Fame, the Lone Star Conference Hall of Honor and the Javelina Hall of Fame.

 In December 2007, Green was voted the All-Time Redskins Legend in a WUSA-TV Channel 9 online poll.

 In Loudoun County, Virginia, where Green lives, State Route 28 is named Darrell Green Boulevard.

-On February 4, 2018, as part of the post-game celebrations for the Philadelphia Eagles winning Super Bowl LII, Green was given the honor of bringing the Lombardi Trophy to the podium as it was presented to the Eagles for their 41–33 victory over the New England Patriots.
+On February 4, 2018, as part of the postgame celebrations for the Philadelphia Eagles winning Super Bowl LII, Green was given the honor of bringing the Lombardi Trophy to the podium as it was presented to the Eagles for their 41–33 victory over the New England Patriots.